 "Americans are both esthetically defective and blindly devoted to obsolete ideas as to the extent of personal liberty,' he wrote in support of banning triple deckers.
 He argued they caused deadly fires and didn't benefit their residents.

-Another housing ‘reform’ group, the National Housing Association in 1912 published a guide to reform that advocated single-family homes in the suburbs and subsidized public housing in the cities.
+Another housing ‘reform’ group, the National Housing Association, in 1912 published a guide to reform that advocated single-family homes in the suburbs and subsidized public housing in the cities.
 The problem with public housing, though, was that it didn’t allow tenants to become homeowners.

-Under pressure from such groups, Massachusetts in 1912 passed a law allowing cities and towns to ban triple deckers.
+But under pressure from such groups, Massachusetts in 1912 passed a law allowing cities and towns to ban triple deckers.
 Not in so many words, though.
 The language said municipalities could prevent construction of any 'wooden tenement' in which 'cooking shall be done above the second floor.'